 Broken up into three syllables, 'bha', 'ra', 'ta', it also refers to three important aspects of the form: bhava (mood), rasa (sentiment), and tala (rhythm).

-Sindhura School of Bharatanatyam was founded by Priya Krishnan in Chantilly, Virginia.
+Sindhura School of Bharatanatyam was founded by Priya Krishnan in Chantilly (Fairfax County), Virginia.
 Priya was trained under the tutelage of Smt.
 Padmini Ramachandran at her acclaimed dance school Natya Priya in Bangalore, India.

 Priya has a Bachelor’s degree in Psychology (India) and a degree in Health Informatics Systems (US).